trentberrien/Tic-tac-toe-Neuroevolution/README.md

 # Tic-tac-toe-Neuroevolution

+**An updated version with a propper description is soon to come**

-to run the model use main.py
+To run the model use main.py

-the current code is set up to run the network vs random player
+The current code is set up to run the network vs random player

-an updated version with a propper description is soon to come
+A presentation and report on this project can be found in this repository